 - Scalability: Camunda is designed to handle high-volume workflows and can be easily scaled to meet the needs of large organizations.

-- User-friendly: Camunda offers a user-friendly interface and intuitive drag-and-drop process modeler, making it easy for users to design and model workflows.
+- User-friendly: Camunda offers a user-friendly interface and intuitive drag-and-drop process modeller, making it easy for users to design and model workflows.